celerik/android-kotlin-boilerplate/README.md

 # Welcome to Android Kotlin Boilerplate!

 ## Getting Started
 Android Kotlin Boilerplate refers to standardized methods, procedures and files that may be used over again for efficiency developing new Android mobile applications.

 ## What's included
 * An Android app with _modular architecture_ and _MVVM_ architectural pattern.
-* Splash screen with app version and empty MainActivity.
+* _Splash screen_ with app version and empty _MainActivity_.
-* Network connectivity interceptor for HTTP requests.
+* _Network connectivity interceptor_ for HTTP requests.
 * _Dagger2_ for dependencies injection.
 * _ViewBinding_ for activities and fragments.
 * _Timber_ for logging purposes.